are-cia2/spongebobwro26/README.md

 **4 × [TF-Luna](https://github.com/are-cia2/spongebobwro26/blob/main/schemes/TFLunapins.jpeg) LiDAR (front, rear, left, right)**

+This sensor is a Time of Flight (TOF) distance measurement sensor.
+We chose to use this sensor because it is able to measure object distance accurately by measuring how long the light takes to bounce back to the sensor.
 The code corrects line-of-sight range to estimated perpendicular wall distance:

 $$
-snappedHeading = d_{heading}\cos(\Delta\psi)
+d_{perpendicular} = d_{raw}\cos(\Delta\psi)
 $$
 where $\Delta\psi$ is yaw relative to the nearest cardinal field heading.
-This assumes a planar axis-aligned wall and is intentionally not trusted while a beam looks through an open corner.
+This assumes a planar axis-aligned wall and is intentionally not trusted when a beam looks through an open corner.

 **1 x [MPU6050](https://github.com/are-cia2/spongebobwro26/blob/main/schemes/MPU6050pins.jpeg) IMU (yaw estimation)**